Domestic furnishing in early modern Scotland: Ceiling ornaments and carving

 The ceiling of a chamber in the palace at Stirling Castle was decorated in 1540 with carved roundels framing portraits of historical and legendary figures.
 The carving has traditionally been attributed to John Drummond of Milnab, and it is now thought a French craftsman Andrew Mansioun played a role in their creation.
-In the early 19th-century these "Stirling heads" were dispersed among several collectors, and were drawn and published by Jane Ferrier (1767-1846) and Edward Blore with a list of the owners in Lacunar Strivilensis (Edinburgh, 1817).
+In the early 19th-century these "Stirling Heads" were dispersed among several collectors, and were drawn and published by Jane Ferrier (1767-1846) and Edward Blore with a list of the owners in Lacunar Strevelinse (Edinburgh, 1817).
 The carvings are now displayed at Stirling Castle (with three at the National Museum in Edinburgh), with carved and painted replicas in their approximate position.

 Carved roundels with the coats of arms of Mary of Guise, Henry II of France, and Regent Arran decorated a house in Blythe's Close on the Castlehill, the upper stretch of the Royal Mile, in Edinburgh.
 It is thought the house may have been a lodging used by Mary of Guise.
 After the building was demolished in 1845, the Blythe's Close roundels were in the collection of Charles Kirkpatrick Sharpe, and then at Dunrobin Castle.
 They were acquired by the National Museums of Scotland in 2021.
 Perhaps in 1558, similar roundels were carved for the audience chamber of Holyrood Palace.
 These armorials were originally painted with bright colours using orpiment and azurite.
 No documentation survives to name the carvers of the Edinburgh armorials.

 Decorative joinery and panelling of the 17th-century at Rowallan Castle included an internal porch or "portal door" which was relocated in the nearby new castle designed by Robert Lorimer.
 A courtyard door from Rowallan is held by the National Museum of Scotland.

 According to an inventory of furniture and fixtures taken from the house of William Hamilton of Sanquhar, an associate of Regent Arran and Captain of Edinburgh Castle, in 1559 his woodwork was carved in the "courtly manner", and he had eight doors "with fine and raised work of the most recent and curious fashion used within the realm".
 This is probably a description of the French style of carving, still to be seen on examples of panelling at the National Museum of Scotland and the Stirling Smith Art Gallery and Museum, typically involving so-called Romayne medallion portraits.
 Nothing now remains of Hamilton's castle at Newton-on-Ayr.